ThibautJoncour/finance/README.md

+Financial modelisation, forecast, and analysis with Python !

 # finance
-finance
-How to forecast volatility of Bitcoin and VIX with VAR model